|

 thirst for its refreshment

-as the desert traveller for the oasis.
+as the desert traveler for the oasis.

 D.D.
 Monroe